Total Nonstop Action Wrestling: Return to TNA (since 2023)

 At the conclusion of Bound for Glory on October 21, 2023, Impact announced that it would revive the Total Nonstop Action Wrestling (TNA) name.
 From October 26 to 28, Impact held events in Scotland and England, marking their first United Kingdom tour since 2015.
 In December 2023, the promotion announced it had signed a new toy license with PowerTown, to release its first line of product in August 2024.
 The name change to TNA took effect in January 2024, with the first event under the reinstated TNA banner being Hard To Kill.
 On February 7, Anthem Sports & Entertainment announced that Scott D'Amore's contract with TNA was terminated, with D'Amore being removed from his position as President of TNA, later being replaced by Anthony Cicione.

-In 2024, TNA began a wider talent exchange with WWE.
-Several TNA wrestlers would make appearances on NXT's weekly television series and livestreaming events and vice versa.
+In 2024, TNA began a talent exchange with WWE's NXT brand, with TNA wrestlers beginning to appear on WWE NXT and at NXT events, and NXT wrestlers appearing on TNA programming.
 A multi-year partnership between TNA and WWE was officially announced on January 16, 2025.
+A TNA title was defended on WWE programming for the first time the following month, with Moose defending the X Division Championship against WWE's Lexis King.

 On February 12, 2025, Cicione resigned from his position as President of TNA, and has been replaced by Carlos Silva.
+On December 2, 2025, TNA and AMC Networks announced a multi-year television deal to air Impact on AMC and AMC+ beginning January 15, 2026.
+This will mark the return to a major cable television channel for the company since 2014 after a twelve year absence.

 Television and touring schedule

 Weekly pay-per-views (2002–2004)

-From June 2002 until September 2004, the promotion's original weekly pay-per-view shows took place mostly at the Tennessee State Fairground Sports Arena in Nashville, Tennessee, nicknamed the "TNA Asylum".
+From June 2002 until September 2004, the promotion's original weekly pay-per-view shows took place mostly at the Tennessee State Fairgrounds Sports Arena in Nashville, Tennessee, nicknamed the "TNA Asylum".
 There were a total of 111 weekly pay-per-views.